Josphat28/Excel_Project_Data_Analytics/Project_1-Dashboard/README.md

 This dashboard provides job seekers with interactive tools to analyze salary data for data-related roles, helping them assess market compensation and negotiate confidently.

-This dashboard uses a real-world dataset sourced from an Excel data‑analysis course; it contains job titles, salary values, locations, and associated skills and has been cleaned and anonymized for analysis.
+This dashboard uses a real-world dataset available in [Resources folder](0_Resources); it contains job titles, salary values, locations, and associated skills and has been cleaned and anonymized for analysis.

 ### Dashboard File
 My final dashboard is